elie-benayoun/slate/source/index.html.md

 ## Update a global webhook

-update the url of a specific global webhook
+Update the url of a specific global webhook
-the url must be passed in the body it will be the only key accepted
+The url must be passed in the body it will be the only key accepted
 *****
 Needs an APi key